jbaek7023/web-optimization/README.md

 # Website Performance Optimization portfolio project

-Optimize the critical rendering path and make this page render as quickly as possible by applying the techniques in [Critical Rendering Path course](https://www.udacity.com/course/ud884).
+Optimize the critical rendering path and make this page render as quickly as possible by applying the techniques in [Critical Rendering Path course](https://www.udacity.com/course/ud884) from Udacity.

 ### Intro